Skip to main contentSkip to search

 Why the Diagnosis Wait Matters

 Many families don't realize the diagnosis bottleneck can mean a combined multi-year wait from the time a parent first raises concerns to when a child receives services.
-The OAP queue (OAC FOI analysis: 5+ years on average) doesn't begin until after the diagnosis, and a diagnosis doesn't happen instantly either.
+The OAP queue (ETWO analysis of MCCSS FOI data (obtained by the Ontario Autism Coalition): 5+ years on average) doesn't begin until after the diagnosis, and a diagnosis doesn't happen instantly either.

 Related Questions